Best 1 Year Fixed Rate Bonds

 One-year bonds can be suitable for those who have retired, as well as those who are yet to retire.
 These accounts allow you to earn a fixed sum of interest over one year, which can be appealing to a range of savers regardless of whether they are currently working or not.

-However, this hasn’t been the case in recent years, with the top short-term bonds outperforming the top long-term bonds.
-This is because providers expected the base rate to fall over the coming years, which meant many set the interest rates on their long-term savings accounts at a lower level than their short-term fixes.
+However, this situation hasn’t always been the case in recent months and years as the top short-term bonds often outperformed the top long-term bonds.
+This is because providers expected the base rate to fall, which meant many set the interest rates on their long-term savings accounts at a lower level than their short-term fixes.

 No. Once you’ve set up the account, the interest rate is fixed and won’t change over the one-year term.
 This can provide a great deal of security and means you’re guaranteed to get the interest you expect.